brettmillerb/brettmillerb.github.io/_posts/2018-08-22-Preference-Variable-Inheritance.md

 I think that everyone who picks up powershell has been tripped up with scope issues in the past.
 I know that I have in the past and more than likely will again in the future but this worked a treat.

 It turns out that it wasn't even my code that was the issue.
 I was attempting to run my commands in the old location of the agent I was interacting with so setting the new location worked and I learned something about scopes in the process.

+#### Update
+It appears that this was raised by [Chris Bergmeister (MVP)](https://twitter.com/CBergmeister) and was discussed on Github around the default behavior of the preference variables in a scriptblock.

+It's brief but outlines what I went through above:  https://github.com/PowerShell/PowerShell/issues/4040